-- 1. With the exception of sites within the 'Built Up Area' of Telford to only support future development of appropriately designed housing on infill sites. - 2.
+- 1. With the exception of sites contiguous with the current urban area of Telford to only support future development of appropriately designed housing on infill sites. - 2.
 To support delivery of a limited amount of appropriately designed and located affordable housing - 3.
 To prevent the merging of built up areas to retain the rural character and identity of Lilleshall village and the wider Parish